-Onto the chocolate!
-Being French and all, Peltre loves Valrhona chocolate and Valrhona Gianduja is the variety with hazelnuts she recommends in this recipe.
-Alas, this would be very hard to find in Spain (and the UK) unless from a specialist online shop.
-Gianduja is made from a paste of chocolate and hazelnuts, not with brittle (like the chocolates sold in the UK), not with whole hazelnuts (popular in Spain).
+I mentioned gianduja.
+As a French person, Peltre loves Valrhona chocolate and Valrhona Gianduja is the variety with hazelnuts she recommends for the cake's centre.
+Alas, this would be hard to find in Spain (and the UK) unless you use a specialist online shop.
+Gianduja is made from a paste of chocolate and hazelnuts, not with brittle (typical chocolates sold in the UK), not with whole hazelnuts (popular in Spain).
 I was overjoyed when I found Valrhona at Heathrow airport the Christmas after my translation.
 Later, I found Gianduja in the gourmet shop of Steff’s Kitchen in Beaulieu (New Forest, UK).

 Four 3/4 -cup ramekins or six 2/3-cup ramekins

-Converting volume to centimetres is a tricky issue.
+Converting volume to centimetres is a tricky one.
 I used the measures from El Corte Inglés and, in the instructions, advised to be experimental, which is what Peltre suggests in her second book’s introduction.
 At the end of the day, you wouldn’t normally serve guests a dish you’re making for the first time.

 There are odd cases where Spanish is more succinct than English.
 For example:

 - Tap the excess out.
 Which would be longer in Spanish.

 - Beat until the batter is light and pale in colour.
 For which there is a single-word term both in English and Spanish....

 - Fold in the flour.
 Which is much longer in Spanish.